Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

 We first randomly sample a scientist $s_{0}$ from $S$ as the team leader.
-The team leader then follows these steps to produce an abstract: (1) Collaborator Selection, (2) Topic Discussion, (3) Idea Generation, (4) Idea Novelty Assessment, and (5) Abstract Generation.
+The team leader then follows these steps to produce an abstract: (1) \textit{Collaborator Selection}, (2) \textit{Topic Discussion}, (3) \textit{Idea Generation}, (4) \textit{Idea Novelty Assessment}, and (5) \textit{Abstract Generation}.
 To help each agent become familiar with the backgrounds of other team members without overloading the initialization prompt, we employ retrieval-augmented generation (RAG)~\citep{lewis2020retrieval}, used throughout all five steps.
 All necessary prompts and example scenarios are shown in Appx. \ref{sec:prompts} and \ref{sec:examples}.

-\textbf{Collaborator Selection}~The first step in our system is collaborator selection, aimed at forming a team of scientists, $T = \{s_{0}, \dots, s_{i}, \dots, s_{n}\}$, where $n$ denotes the team size.
+\textbf{Collaborator Selection.}~The first step in our system is to form a team of scientists, $T = \{s_{0}, \dots, s_{i}, \dots, s_{n}\}$, where $n$ denotes the team size.
 When $s_{0}$ is selecting collaborators, we convert the adjacency matrix, $A$, into a probability distribution using the following equation: $P_{i,j} = \frac{A_{i,j}}{\sum_{j=1}^{N} A_{i, j}}$, where $N$ denotes the size of $S$.
 This allows the team leader to iteratively send invitations to preferred collaborators.
 Upon receiving an invitation, the invited scientist evaluates whether to join the team using the chain-of-thought process~\citep{wei2022chain}, considering the profiles of $s_0$ and the current team members.
 If accepted, the scientist is added to the team $T$.
 This process continues until the pre-defined team size $n$ is reached.